Lactose Intolerance During Pregnancy

 What Causes Lactose Intolerance in Pregnancy?

-If you are thinking ‘can pregnancy cause lactose intolerance’, the answer is a little complicated.
-Pregnancy hormones may cause many changes in your body and your digestive tract may get affected too.
-Your immune system makes everything slow, and that may affect the way your food gets digested too, this may sometimes make you think that you are lactose intolerant.
+If you are thinking, ‘Can pregnancy cause lactose intolerance’ the answer is a little complicated.
+Lactose intolerance and pregnancy have a complicated relationship.
+Pregnancy hormones may cause many changes in your body, and your digestive tract may get affected too.
+Your immune system makes everything slow, and that may affect the way your food gets digested, too; this may sometimes make you think that you are lactose intolerant.
 However, that may not be the case.
 On the other hand, if you are already battling lactose intolerance, then pregnancy may reduce your symptoms.
 Here are some known causes of lactose intolerance in pregnancy:

 - It may occur due to genetic reasons.